Industry: Marketing agency

 The TBWA\Helsinki is seen as one of the leading offices in terms of client reporting within the whole TBWA group.
 Other offices from around the globe have reached out to Helsinki team to get advice on how they are doing reporting to replicate the success the Finnish TBWA team had.

-Jesse concluded that, “As the world develops, there is a growing need for data.
+Jesse concludes that, “As the world develops, there is a growing need for data.
 Every creative decision we make needs to be made on data.
 It needs to be fact checked, and this is something Supermetrics can help us with.”
-Eemeli added, “All in all, it’s a big competitive advantage, not just Supermetrics, but the whole use of data.
+Eemeli adds, “All in all, it’s a big competitive advantage, not just Supermetrics, but the whole use of data.
 And you’re there to make it more straightforward and accessible.”